OmolloRovy/COVID-19-Global-Data-Tracker-Project/README.md

-# COVID-19 Data Analysis Report - Nairobi, Kenya (as of May 6, 2025)
+# COVID-19 Data Analysis Report - Nairobi, Kenya
 ## Overview

 This Jupyter Notebook (`COVID-19_Analysis_Report.ipynb`) provides a comprehensive analysis of the COVID-19 pandemic using the Our World in Data (OWID) dataset.
 The report includes data loading, cleaning, exploratory data analysis (EDA), visualization, and key insights.